SAT Tutoring and Test Prep

 Testing multiple times allows students to set goals for themselves leading up to each test date, and to then revisit those goals and adjust their study plan accordingly each time they take the test.
 It also allows students to become more comfortable with the testing environment.

-The four multiple-choice sections include:
+The four multiple-choice modules include:

-The SAT is designed to test students on concepts that they have learned throughout their high school career.
+The digital SAT is designed to test students on concepts that they have learned throughout their high school career.
 This includes:

-• Reading comprehension and analysis skills across a variety of genres for the Reading test
+• Reading comprehension and analysis skills across a variety of genres

-• Grammar, mechanics, rhetoric, and style for the Writing and Language test
+• Grammar, mechanics, rhetoric, and style

-• Math through Algebra 2 (along with some Trigonometry) for the Math test
+• Math through Algebra 2 (along with some Trigonometry)

-Preparing for the SAT therefore does not require students to learn a significant number of new concepts; instead, students must continually review and reinforce their knowledge and skills based on their individual strengths and weaknesses, while also gaining familiarity and comfort with the test structure (including its format and timing).
+Preparing for the digital SAT therefore does not require students to learn a significant number of new concepts; instead, students must continually review and reinforce their knowledge and skills based on their individual strengths and weaknesses, while also gaining familiarity and comfort with the test structure (including its format and timing).

 A total score of 1000 to 1100 places students in the 40th-58th percentile nationally, but many selective colleges look for students who have scored in the the top 5% (1400 or above).
 It is very important for students to pay attention to the median SAT scores of admitted students for the colleges they are interested in so that they can set their score goals accordingly.